Nightclub: 1990s, 2000s, and 2010s

 In Europe and North America, nightclubs play disco-influenced dance music such as house music, techno, Eurodance and other dance music styles such as electronica, breakbeat, and trance.
 Most nightclubs in major cities in the U.S. that have an early adulthood clientele, play hip hop, dance-pop, house, and/or trance music.
 These clubs are generally the largest and most frequented of all of the different types of clubs.

 Techno clubs are popular around the world since the early 1990s.
 Well known examples of the 1990s include Tresor, E-Werk, and Bunker in Berlin; Omen and Dorian Gray in Frankfurt; Ultraschall, KW – Das Heizkraftwerk, and Natraj Temple in Munich; and Stammheim in Kassel.

-The Castlemorton Common Festival in 1992 triggered the UK government's Criminal Justice Act, which largely ended the rave movement by criminalizing any gathering of 20 or more people where music ("sounds wholly or predominantly characterized by the emission of a succession of repetitive beats") was played.
+In 1992, the Castlemorton Common Festival triggered the UK government's Criminal Justice Act, which largely ended the rave movement by criminalizing any gathering of 20 or more people where music ("sounds wholly or predominantly characterized by the emission of a succession of repetitive beats") was played.
 Commercial clubs immediately capitalized on the situation causing a boom in "Superclubs" in the UK, such as Ministry of Sound (London), Renaissance, and Cream (Liverpool).
 These developed the club-as-spectacle theme pioneered in the 1970s and 1980s by Pacha (Ibiza) and Juliana's Tokyo (Japan), creating a global phenomenon; however, many clubs such as The Cross in London, preserved the more underground feel of the former era.

+By 1995, Fatboy Slim co-founded a popular club night at the Concorde, a 300-capacity bingo hall, in Brighton, the Big Beat Boutique, where he played music from genres including northern soul, acid house, hip-hop and reggae, combined with breakbeats.

 Since the late 2000s, venues that received high media attention include Berghain in Berlin and Fabric in London.

 Video art has been used in nightclubs since the 1960s, but especially with the rise of electronic dance music since the late 1980s.
 VJing gained more and more importance.
 VJs ("video jockeys") mix video content in a similar manner that DJs mix audio content, creating a visual experience that is intended to complement the music.

+In the mid-to-late 2010s, the musical landscape of North American nightclubs underwent a significant shift.
+While EDM and Dance-pop dominated the early part of the decade, by approximately 2016, hip hop and trap became the primary genres in mainstream American nightlife.
+This era saw the rise of "club rap," where high-energy production from artists like Drake, Future, Rae Sremmurd, Kendrick Lamar, and Migos replaced traditional house and trance in many top-tier venues.
+By 2018 and 2019, the "superclub" format in cities like Las Vegas, Miami, and Atlanta frequently billed hip hop artists alongside or in place of resident DJs to cater to the evolving tastes of the millennial and Gen Z demographic.